laravel/lumen-docs/testing.md

 We can mock the call to the `Event` class by using the `shouldReceive` method on the facade, which will return an instance of a [Mockery](https://github.com/padraic/mockery) mock.

+> **Note:** Lumen does not install Mockery by default.
+It can be installed with `composer require mockery/mockery --dev`

 #### Mocking A Facade

 	public function testGetIndex()